 It serves as your evidence book for each MIPS performance year in case of an audit.

 Request for a targeted review may be denied if duplicate requests are submitted by a practice or the request is NOT related to the calculation of MIPS payment adjustment factor and the additional adjustment factor for the exceptional performance.

 If a request for targeted review is denied, the MIPS final score and the associated payment adjustment will stay unchanged.

 If a request for targeted review is approved, the outcome of the review will vary based on the request, and the supporting documentation provided.
 It is important to understand that the review could also result in an unexpected outcome.
 For instance, it could be found that a clinician who requested a review for a calculation error must’ve been excluded from MIPS in 2018 and is therefore ineligible for receiving payment adjustment in 2020.
 Similarly, unfavorable performance category weight redistribution could also happen as a result of the review.

 The outcome of the review will be communicated via email to the submitter.
 The specific changes to the performance category scores, the final MIPS score, and the associated payment adjustment will be updated based on the review.
 The updated performance feedback report will be available on the QPP portal.

-- New Improvement Activities were added for 2018
+Some new Improvement Activities were added and some were removed for 2019